irparaja/aws-ebs-snapshots-lambda/README.md

 ## Implementation Details

-It is implemented as a set of three Python based functions intended to run in AWS Lambda (which also handles the job scheduling).
-This makes it self-contained and easier to setup, without any external resources needed.
+A set of three Python (v2.7) based functions are provided to run in AWS Lambda and create snapshot backups and cross-region copies.
+They are intended to be run on a regular basis (i.e. daily).
+You should schedule this in AWS CloudWatch under Events.

-Configuration is done through AWS tags.
-It's easy to configure which instances should have their volumes backed up and how long their snapshots should be retained for.
-It's also possible to tag certain snapshots for indefinite retention.

-The creator function is intended to be ran on a regular basis (i.e. daily), using the built-in AWS Lambda scheduler, to create snapshots for the defined instances/volumes.
-The manager is also intended to be ran on a regular basis (i.e. also daily, and handles snapshot expiration/retention.
+AWS Lambda requires access to your resources.
+When creating your first function, you will create an execution role and then can copy paste in the policy permissions found in this repository.

+Backup configuration is done through tags you place on EC2s.
+Simply add a tag 'Backup' with the value 'Yes' on instances that should have their volumes backed up.

+There are also two shell scripts for dumping MySQL and MariaDB databases.
+The idea of exporting the databases is improved consistency, snapshots start and end after some time.
+If you have large databases and dependant on your schema types, you might want to skip table locking.

 ## Tags You Can Use On EC2s